USSBA/sba-gov-content-api/usage.md

   ]
 }
 ```

+Response: 500 error if start or end params are not a number

 ## Events API

 Access the events endpoint at `*search/events.json`.
 Will search against events saved in an AWS Cloudsearch instance.